awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-ksk.md

 1. Under **KSK**, enter a name for the KSK that Route 53 will create for you\.
 The name can include numbers, letters, and underscores \(\_\)\.
 It must be unique\.

-1. Enter the alias for a customer managed CMK that applies to DNSSEC signing, or enter an alias for a new customer managed CMK that Route 53 will create for you\.
+1. Enter the alias for a customer managed customer managed key that applies to DNSSEC signing, or enter an alias for a new customer managed customer managed key that Route 53 will create for you\.
 **Note**
-If you choose to have Route 53 create a customer managed CMK, be aware that separate charges apply for each customer managed CMK\.
+If you choose to have Route 53 create a customer managed key, be aware that separate charges apply for each customer managed key\.
 For more information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing/)\.

 1. Choose **Create KSK**\.